ivanvanderbyl/ivanvanderbyl.github.com/_posts/2011-05-28-bootstrapping-chef-with-babushka.md

 * Creates a chef bootstrap configuration
 * Bootstraps Chef Server using Chef Solo

-After this you will have a complete chef setup as per the [Rubygems Chef Bootstrap guide](http://wiki.opscode.com/display/chef/Bootstrap+Chef+RubyGems+Installation)

 Next Steps
 ----------

+You could complete the chef setup as per the [Rubygems Chef Bootstrap guide](http://wiki.opscode.com/display/chef/Bootstrap+Chef+RubyGems+Installation) or enlist the pro-skills of Babushka again, in which case; read on.

 *From the Chef Wiki:*
 When working with chef, you will spend a lot of time editing recipes and other files, and you'll find it much more convenient to edit them on your laptop/desktop, where you have your editor configured just to your liking.